 Chick Starter feed is essential for the first eight weeks of the chick’s life.
 After that point they can be introduced to IFA Pullet Developer, which will help them grow and develop into laying hens.
 Once they start laying eggs, you should switch them to a layer ration.

-IFA Country Stores offer five different layer rations.
+IFA Country Stores offer three different layer rations.
 These layer rations contain the extra calcium a chicken needs when producing eggs.
-All IFA bags display a percentage referring to the protein content: (1) 18% crumble; (2) 16% mash; (3) 16% pellet; (4) 20% mash; and (5) 20% pellet.
+All IFA bags display a percentage referring to the protein content: (1) 20% IFA High Protein Layer Pellet; (2) 18% All Natural+ Layer Crumble; and (3) 16% Premium Classic Layer Mash.

 When the weather is extremely cold or extremely hot outside, it’s a good idea to feed higher percent protein.
 In the summer chickens tend to eat less on very hot days, so a higher protein helps to satisfy nutritional requirements with less feed.
 In the winter chickens need higher protein to help alleviate the stresses of the season and the weather.